dnzblgn/Fastener_Agent/README.md

 # Documentation for RAG System with Image Processing

 ## Overview
-This system combines **Retrieval-Augmented Generation (RAG)** with **image classification** to recognize geometric shapes and recommend the right fasteners and manufacturing options.
-Users upload an image, the system analyzes it, and a chatbot provides relevant suggestions.
+This system integrates **Retrieval-Augmented Generation (RAG)** with **image classification** to help users identify geometric objects and retrieve relevant fastener and manufacturing recommendations.
+The system allows users to upload an image, analyzes its features, and retrieves relevant information using a chatbot interface.

-# Image + RAG System for Fastener Selection

-This system helps users identify geometric shapes and find the best fasteners using **RAG** and **image classification**.
-Users upload an image, the system processes it, and a chatbot retrieves the most relevant information.

-## System Components
+## 1- Image Processing and Feature Extraction
+ResNet50 is modified to serve as a **feature extractor** rather than a classifier.
+The final classification layer is removed, allowing the model to output a meaningful **feature vector (embedding)** instead of assigning a label.
+This ensures that the model captures **important patterns in the image** without making predictions.

+To ensure consistent input processing, images are resized to **224×224 pixels**, converted into tensors, and normalized.
+These preprocessing steps help the model process images effectively and produce consistent embeddings.

+Once an image is fed into ResNet50, it outputs a **high-dimensional feature vector** that represents the image's most significant characteristics.
+This embedding is then converted into a **NumPy array** for compatibility with further computations and storage.

+## Storing and Retrieving Embeddings
+The extracted embeddings are stored in a **Python dictionary** along with labels describing their geometric classification.
+Each entry consists of:
+- The **embedding** (numerical vector representation of the image).
+- The **label** describing the detected geometry ( "Flat or Sheet-Based", "Cylindrical", "Complex Multi Axis Geometry").

+Instead of using a dedicated vector database, the embeddings are kept in-memory for quick access.

-### 1. Image Processing and Classification
+## Image Similarity and Classification
-The system first recognizes the geometry of the uploaded image, as different shapes require different fasteners.
-We use **ResNet50** from `torchvision.models`, a deep learning model for image classification, to extract key features from images.
-These features, called **embeddings**, allow the system to compare shapes.

-- The system creates embeddings for reference shapes (e.g., flat, cylindrical, and complex geometries) using **ResNet50** and **Torch**.
-- These embeddings are stored as vectors using `NumPy` for fast and efficient retrieval.
-- When a user uploads an image, the system generates an embedding and compares it to the reference embeddings using **cosine similarity** (`sklearn.metrics.pairwise`).
+When a new image is uploaded, the system extracts its embedding using the same process.
+This new embedding is compared to the stored reference embeddings using **cosine similarity**.
+The reference image with the highest similarity score is selected as the closest match, ensuring accurate geometric classification.
-- A similarity score close to **1** means a strong match, while a lower score suggests a different shape.

-To improve accuracy, we use a **Cross-Encoder reranker** (`sentence-transformers/cross-encoder/ms-marco-MiniLM-L-6-v2`), which directly compares query-document pairs to refine the ranking.

-### 2. Document Processing & Retrieval
+## 2- Document Processing and Retrieval
-Once the system identifies the shape, it retrieves relevant fastener recommendations from **.docx documents** containing manufacturing guidelines.

-- **Extracting Text:** The system processes documents using `python-docx` and breaks the text into **1500-character** chunks for easier retrieval.
+- **Extracting Text:** The system processes **Fastener_Types_Manual.docx** and **Manufacturing Expert Manual.docx** stored as `.docx` files.

+- **Chunking and Embedding Creation:** The text is extracted, divided into **small chunks** (1500 characters each with some overlap - if doesnt work try reducing chunk size) since an LLM can process only a limited number of tokens at a time and converted into embeddings using a **sentence-transformers model**.
+- **Vector database:** These embeddings are stored in **FAISS**, a fast similarity search database.
 - **Creating Embeddings:** Text chunks are converted into embeddings using **`HuggingFaceEmbeddings` (`BAAI/bge-base-en-v1.5`)**.
 - **Vector Search:** These embeddings are stored in **FAISS (Facebook AI Similarity Search)** for fast lookups.
+- **Cross-Encoder reranker:** To improve accuracy, we use a **Cross-Encoder reranker** (`sentence-transformers/cross-encoder/ms-marco-MiniLM-L-6-v2`).
+It re-ranks these retrieved chunks (for example you get 5 chunks from vector search), to ensure that only the most useful and contextually relevant chunks are passed to the LLM for response generation..
 - **Matching Queries:** When a user asks a question, the system creates an embedding of the query and finds the most relevant text chunks using **cosine similarity** in FAISS.
 - Only chunks with a similarity score above **0.5** are considered relevant.

-To further refine results, we use **semantic filtering** and **Cross-Encoder reranking** to ensure only the most useful information is retrieved.

-### 3. Query Validation & Response Generation
+### 3- Query Validation & Response Generation
 Finding relevant text isn’t enough—we need to make sure it actually answers the user’s question.

 - **LLM Response Generation:** We use **Falcon-40B-Instruct** via `HuggingFaceEndpoint` to generate answers.